snowdj/beautiful-jekyll/general.md

 ## CPSC 340 in Term 1 vs. Term 2

 This (Term 2) offering will follow Mark Schmidt’s Term 1 topics and schedule very closely.
-The main differences are the switch from Matlab to Python, and the homework submission via GitHub.
+The main differences are the switch from Matlab to Python, and the homework submission will be via GitHub.

 ## Attribution